Structure formation in mimetic gravity: Growth of perturbation in mimetic cosmology

 To obtain the integration constants, we note that for large values of the redshift parameter, the parameter $\beta$ goes to zero where the GR limit is recovered.
 We therefore consider the adiabatic initial conditions for matter perturbations as \cite{Abramo}

 where $\delta_{m}(z_{i})$ is the initial value for the density contrast at $z=z_{i}$.
-In Fig. 1, we have plotted the matter density contrast as a function of redshift for different values of $\beta$ parameter and for redshifts $10<z<100$.
-We observe that in the framework of mimetic gravity, the growth of matter perturbations differs from GR gravity.
-Indeed the density contrast of matter start growing from its initial value and as the universe expands, the matter density contrast grows up slower and deviates from the GR profile.
-Also we can see the $\beta$ parameter affects the growth of matter perturbations, in particular in the lower redshifts.
-Indeed the growth of perturbations increases with increasing $\beta$, which reveals the influences of the mimetic field.
+In Fig. 8, we have plotted the matter density contrast as a function of redshift for different values of $\beta$ parameter and for redshifts $10<z<100$.
+We observe that in the framework of mimetic gravity, the growth of matter perturbations is larger than $\Lambda CDM$ model.
+Indeed, the density contrast of matter starts growing from its initial value and as the universe expands, the matter density contrast grows up faster and deviates from the $\Lambda CDM$ profile.
+We find out that $\beta$ parameter affects the growth of matter perturbations, in particular in the lower redshifts.
+In fact, the growth of perturbations increases with increasing $\beta$, which reveals the influences of the mimetic field.
 The physical reason behind this behavior comes from the fact that the mimetic field encodes an extra longitudinal degree of freedom to the gravitational field, which can supports the growth of matter perturbations.